jestjs/jest/packages/jest-docblock/README.md

 `jest-docblock` can:
 * extract the docblock from some code as a string
 * parse a docblock string's pragmas into an object
+* print an object and some comments back to a string

 ## Installation
 ```sh